UMBC Instructional Systems Development Graduate Programs

 Instructional Systems Development (ISD) is one of UMBC's most established graduate programs, providing an innovative and engaging curriculum.
 These programs may be completed completely online and is geared for those who design, deliver, support, and measure training, learning, and performance within organizations.

-- The demand for qualified employees in the field of Instructional Systems Development and eLearning is growing as global marketplace expands.
+The demand for qualified employees in the field of Instructional Systems Development and eLearning is growing as the global marketplace expands.

-- The ISD Systems Program is dedicated to helping students advance their career and achieve their professional goals in this rapidly expanding field.
-Currently, ISD-TS graduates work in positions in a wide variety of high-profile organizations, including IBM, the National Security Agency, T. Rowe Price, Booz Allen and Hamilton, Johns Hopkins Hospital and many more.
+The ISD Systems Program is dedicated to helping students advance their career and achieve their professional goals in this rapidly expanding field.
+Graduates work in positions in a wide variety of high-profile organizations, including IBM, the National Security Agency, T. Rowe Price, Booz Allen and Hamilton, Johns Hopkins Hospital and many more.